 Same goes for deuterated water – it acts the same as normal water because the other molecules “ignore the neutrons” as well.
 So D₂O gives you D⁺ and DO⁻.
 And that DO⁻ can pull off the normal H, allowing it to get swapped out.
 But the DO⁻ has to find it, so it has to be solvent-accessible, and “unoccupied” and in order for us to be able to detect it it can’t be sooo swappable that it swaps back when we do the post-labeling stuff, which uses normal water.

-Proteins have a lot of hydrogens, and here are several places you’ll find it.
-Most of them are attached to carbons, and these H don’t like to leave without a really good reason to. it’s unlikely to just swap out for a hydrogen from the water.
+Proteins have a lot of hydrogens, and here are several places you’ll find them.
+Most of them are attached to carbons, and these H don’t like to leave without a really good reason to – those are unlikely to just swap out for a hydrogen from the water.
 So the exchange rates for H in C-H bonds are too small to measure.

 The H’s in side chain functional groups, like those in hydroxyl (-OH) and carboxyl (-COOH) groups have the opposite problem.
 They swap out so rapidly that when you quench the reaction in a normal water-based solution, they swap back to the light form, leaving no evidence that any change occurred in between.
 It’s like when you take them out of the bath, some regions dry off before you even knew they were wet.

-But all hope’s not lost – there’s another place that you find H’s in proteins – in the amide functional groups in the generic backbone (aka backbone hydrogens).
-All the letters have it except for proline – its side chain “loops back” to bind the N so the N doesn’t have electrons to share with the H. And some letters also have exchangeable H’s in N-H’s in their side chains as well (e.g. lysine and arginine).
+But all hope’s not lost – there’s another place that you find H’s in proteins – in the amide (-(C=O)-NH-) functional groups in the generic backbone (aka backbone hydrogens).
+All the letters have it except for proline, whose side chain “loops back” to bind the N so the N doesn’t have electrons to share with the H. Some letters also have exchangeable H’s in N-H’s in their side chains as well (e.g. lysine and arginine).

 H-bonds are not covalent (there’s no electron cloud merging) so they’re not as strong as the covalent bonds that actually give the protein it’s primary structure (connect the letters in linear fashion).
 But they add up to really glue the protein together.
 So in highly structured regions of the protein, those H’s won’t be available for swapping.
 Though if you wait long enough those bonds can break and reform as the protein “breathes” and this offers a chance to sneak in.